BlackMoFan/obsidian-Vaults/Learning Computer Science/0083 Flutter.md

 ## Keypoints on Flutter
 - Flutter can be conceptualized as being comprised of:  **Dart platform**, **Flutter engine**, **Foundation library**, and **Widgets** (more info about each below)
 - Flutter is a platform where you can write a single code base that can work in both Android and iOS
+- A Flutter widget extends one of a handful of standard classes, classes which Flutter itself provides.
+The class extended determines what kind of widget we're dealing with at fundamental level.
+	- There are two that you'll use probably 99% of the time:

+		**StatelessWidget** and **StatefulWidget**

+	-   A widget that extends _StatelessWidget_ never changes and is called a stateless widget because it has no state.
+Things like Icon widgets, which display small images, and Text widgets, which of course display strings of text, are said to be stateless widgets.
+	-   By contrast, the *StatefulWidget* base class has the notion of state in it, i.e. it changes in some way when the user interacts with it.
+A CheckBox, a Slider, a TextField, these are all well-known examples of stateful widgets
+	-   The core difference between a stateful and a stateless widget is that a stateless widget doesn’t automatically get re-rendered by the Flutter core framework when its “state” changes, whereas a stateful widget does.

 ---
 ### General Information on Flutter:  An Introduction